httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Digest Algorithm Values {#algorithms}

 Digest algorithm values are used to indicate a specific digest computation.
-For some algorithms, one or more parameters can be supplied.
+For some algorithms, one or more parameters can be supplied using the "parameter" notation as specified in the representation-data-digest.

 ~~~
    digest-algorithm = token
 ~~~

-The BNF for "parameter" is defined in Section 4.4.1.4 of
-{{SEMANTICS}}.
 All digest-algorithm values are case-insensitive.

 The Internet Assigned Numbers Authority (IANA) acts as a registry for digest-algorithm values.